-- Lighting design strategy for light-sensitive biodiversity - Compliance with existing biodiversity method statement - Provision of an Ecological Design Strategy - Provision of a Landscape and Ecological Management Plan - 6.43.
-County Landscape Architect: No objection subject to the imposition of conditions to ensure the full implementation of the hard and soft landscape proposals. - 6.44.
+- Lighting design strategy for light-sensitive biodiversity - Compliance with existing biodiversity method statement - Provision of an Ecological Design Strategy - Provision of a Landscape and Ecological Management Plan - 6.42.
+County Landscape Architect: No objection subject to the imposition of conditions to ensure the full implementation of the hard and soft landscape proposals. - 6.43.
+Environment Agency: No comment.

+6.44.
 Health and Safety Executive: No objection.